strmlineapp-ux/agileflow/docs/authentication-blueprint.md

 **Step 5: Profile Creation & Access Granted**
 Upon finding a match, the system creates a new user profile in the Firestore `/users` collection, populating it with their Google account details (Name, Email, Profile Picture) and granting them full access immediately.

 ---

-### Method B: Administrator Pre-Authorization (Manual Flow)

-This method allows an administrator to grant access without sending an invitation email, useful for setting up multiple users at once.

-**Step 1: Admin Creates a User Profile**
-An administrator manually creates a new document in the `/users` collection in Firestore.
-They must include the user's `email` and set the `accountType` to `'Full'`.

-**Step 2: User Signs In**
-The new user, having been notified by the admin separately, navigates to the login page and signs in with their Google account.

-**Step 3: System Finds Pre-Authorized Profile** Firebase authenticates the user.
-The application then searches Firestore for a user document with a matching email address.
-It finds the pre-created profile.

-**Step 4: Access Granted**
-Because the `accountType` is already set to `'Full'`, the user is immediately granted access to the application.

----